• Skip to main content

 About the Author

-Emily Hall is “mom” to seven cats, one dog, and two sugar gliders.
-She has been writing in the pet industry for almost 10 years, with a focus on traveling and adventuring with cats.
-Emily and her husband enjoy hiking, road-tripping, camping, and canoeing with their three cat adventurers.
-Read more about her here.
+Emily Hall, ABCCT is a certified cat trainer and cat adventure enthusiast.
+As a “mom” to five cats and one dog, she has been writing in the pet industry for 10 years, with a focus on traveling and adventuring with cats.
+Emily has a passion for getting out there and doing more with her cats – for pushing the bounds of cat expectations!
+She and her husband enjoy hiking, road-tripping, camping, and canoeing with their three cat adventurers.
+Read more about Emily here.

-1. Kimberly K W
+Kimberly K W

 Thanks for sharing this!
 I am about to purchase some sort of tracker for our little Trixie who is an adventurer and this definitely helps me formulate a decision.